hewsontrinh526/holbertonschool-low_level_programming/hello_world/README.md

 1. Compiler - This script will compile a C file, but it does not link.
 Additionally, it will save the output file with the .o extension.

 2. Assembler - This script will generate the assembly code of a C file and then saves it in an output file with the .s extension.

+3. Name - This script will compile a file and create an executable named cisfun.